sonatype-nexus-community/nexus-platform-reference/README.md

 We utilise [docker-compose profiles](https://docs.docker.com/compose/profiles/) to allow you to quickly stand up the required containers to realise a specific refernece architecture.

 Assuming you have [Docker Desktop]([https://](https://www.docker.com/products/docker-desktop) 19.03.0+ (or similar) installed, you can simply run `docker-compose` passing the required profile.
-An example using the `nexusPlatform` profile might be:
+An example using the `proxied` profile might be:

 ```
-docker-compose --profile=nexusPlatform up -d
+docker-compose --profile=proxied up -d
 ```

 # Providing your Sonatype License